rust-lang/rust-bindgen/book/src/code-formatting.md

 ## Using `prettyplease`

 The [`prettyplease`](https://github.com/dtolnay/prettyplease) crate is a minimal formatter for generated code.
-The `--formatter=prettyplease` flag and the `Builder::formatter(Formatter::Prettyplease)` method can be used to utilize this formatter instead of `rustfmt`.
+To format bindings using `prettyplease` you have to invoke `bindgen` with either the `--formatter=prettyplease` flag or the the `bindgen::Builder::formatter(bindgen::Formatter::Prettyplease)`.
 One of its advantages is that `prettyplease` can be used in minimal environments where the Rust toolchain is not installed.

 ## How can I normalize `#[doc]` attributes?